vict0rsch/deep_learning/README.md

 This repository contains Deep Learning tutorials.
 Lasagne and Keras are Theano-based so I recommend you get familiar with Theano before starting these ones.

-However **Keras** is closer to usual Python than Lasagne so it requires a weaker understanding of Theano.
+However **Keras** is way closer to usual Python than Lasagne so it requires a weaker understanding of Theano.
 The main thing to understand to get started with Keras is Theano's graph structure.

+This is just a quick and easy intro.
+Theano is about much more than this.
+Especially regarding [GPU](http://deeplearning.net/software/theano/tutorial/using_gpu.html) calculation and [Automatic Differenciation](http://deeplearning.net/software/theano/tutorial/gradients.html).

+We concentrate here on a few features of Theano that will be needed in Lasagne mostly and just a little in Keras.
+You will not learn Theano here but get a glimpse at how it works and how it can be used in a Deep Learning context.

+See the full tutorial [here](http://deeplearning.net/software/theano/tutorial/).

 Installations
 ---